timescale/docs.timescale.com-content/migrate-from-postgresql.md

 # Migrate from Postgres

+## Your system

+Depending on where your data is located, the steps to migrate are slightly different.
+If you want to setup TimescaleDB on the same database in the same PostgreSQL instance as your migrating data [go here](#same-db).
+If you want to migrate data from a different database or a different PostgreSQL instance altogether [go here](#different-db).

+## Migrating from a different database <a id="different-db"></a>

-## Prerequisites
+### Prerequisites

 To migrate your database from PostgreSQL to TimescaleDB, you should have the following:

-1. An up and running PostgreSQL instance with
-1. your current database and
+1. An up and running PostgreSQL instance with your current database
-1. a new database with TimescaleDB installed. ([instructions](/getting-started/installation))
 1. `pg_dump` for exporting your schema and data and the PostgreSQL client `psql` for importing into your TimescaleDB database